Principles That Guide My Leadership

 Mission First

-Example: When the CU Board’s political composition changed, I remained focused on the university’s best interests—facilitating a stable transition rather than responding politically.
-The Board unanimously adopted the strategic plan I led and honored me with the title President Emeritus.
+- Example: When the CU Board’s political composition changed and sought new leadership, I remained focused on institutional stability.
+The Board unanimously adopted the strategic plan I led and named me President Emeritus.

 Agree and Align on a Shared Vision